Echeveria xichuensis L.G.Lopez Chavez & J.Reyes

-Echeveria xichuensis is a succulent that form stemless or short-stemmed rosettes of dark olive green leaves tinged purple, with transverse and longitudinal markings.
+Echeveria xichuensis is a succulent plant that forms stemless or short-stemmed rosettes of dark olive green leaves with a purple tinge and transverse and longitudinal markings.
 The rosettes grow 4.8 inches (12 cm) in diameter.
 Leave are thick, elliptical to egg-shaped, up to 2.4 inches (6 cm) long and about 1 inch (2.5 cm) wide.
 Flowers are pink with salmon tips, light orange inside, and usually appear in spring.

 This species was synonymized (IHSP 2003) with Echeveria humilis, but there are significant differences between these two taxa.

-The specific epithet "xichuensis" derives from "Xichú" and the Latin suffix "ensis," meaning "pertaining to or originating in," and refers to the location in which the species was found, Xichú, Guanajuato, Mexico.
+The specific epithet "xichuensis" derives from "Xichú" and the Latin suffix "ensis," meaning "pertaining to or originating in," and refers to Xichú, Guanajuato, Mexico, the location in which the species was found.

 How to Grow and Care for Echeveria xichuensis

 Light: Echeverias prefer full sun to partial shade.
 However, avoid drastic sunlight changes and full afternoon sun, especially in summer.
 During the winter, when your E. xichuensis is inside, put it near the brightest window in your home.
 The plant will stretch if it does not have enough sunlight.

 Soil: E. xichuensis needs potting soil mix that drains quickly.
 Many growers will create their own mix.
 However, commercial cactus and succulent potting mixes will work fine.